Te Haika: phone 0800 745 477

-Te Haika is a mental health and addictions contact centre for people in crisis or experiencing moderate to severe mental health or addiction problems.
+Te Haika is a mental health and addiction contact centre for people in crisis or experiencing moderate to severe mental health or addiction problems.
 It is staffed 24 hours a day, 7 days a week by mental health and addiction professionals.

 Our service is for everyone from Wellington, Porirua, Kāpiti, the Hutt Valley and the Wairarapa.
 You can request help or a referral to a mental health or addiction service, or you may have questions you want answered by a mental health or substance dependency professional.

 If someone you care for is mentally unwell, they may be able to be seen and treated in their home or seen and treated in an inpatient mental health unit.